KaffinPX/Kaspian/README.md

 ## Installation

 Kaspian is currently not available in web stores as it is in its alpha stage.
-The only method for installation is through local builds using developer tools.
+The available methods for installation is through local builds using developer tools or by GitHub Actions builds.

 ## Development